google/dart-neats/typed_sql/doc/04_update_and_delete.md

 ## Setting a field to `null` with `.update`
-If we wanted to set the title of the book with `bookId = 1` to `null` we have to use `literal(null)` as the value for the field.
+If we wanted to set the title of the book with `bookId = 1` to `null` we have to use `toExpr(null)` as the value for the field.
 As illustrated in the following example.

 ```dart bookstore_test.dart#update-book-bykey-set-null